-All our actions to protect donors, their donations and patients are key features of our sustainability approach.
+Hence we have thoroughly analyzed our value chain links and processes regarding their sustainability impact with the result: all our actions to protect donors, their donations and patients are key features of our sustainability approach.
 All activities and processes in the entire value chain that are related to protection, safety and quality are therefore relevant to our sustainability strategy.